-Key Takeaways: FY19 intergovernmental institutional collections are currently projected at \$46.5M vs. \$53.5M in the prior year.
-These collections have been challenged historically and contributed to ASEM's liquidity issues in FY18.
-However, YTD ASEM has received \$16.0M in prior year receivables from UDH and Pediatrico, its largest institutional debtors, which were not anticipated in the Liquidity Plan.
-This improves the year-end outlook of ASEM's cash position to \$4.2M from (\$10.0M) included in the Liquidity Plan.
-This outlook is inclusive of a projected pay down of \$16.5M in payables from prior years, consisting of \$8.2M in supplier payables and \$8.3M in employee withholdings not remitted.
+Key Takeaways: FY19 intergovernmental institutional collections are currently projected at \$49.8M vs. \$53.5M in the prior year.
+These collections have been challenged historically and contributed to ASEM's liquidity issues in FY18; however, YTD ASEM has received \$17.4M in prior years' receivables from UDH and Pediatrico, its largest institutional debtors, which was not anticipated in the Liquidity Plan.
+This improves the year-end outlook of ASEM's cash position to \$8.8M from (\$10.0M) as per the Liquidity Plan, and is inclusive of a projected paydown of \$16.5M in payables from prior years, consisting of \$8.2M in supplier payables and \$8.3M in employee withholdings not remitted.

-- 1. \$24.6M YTD actuals vs. Liquidity Plan: - a. \$15.4M in intergovernmental institution debt repayment, driven by FY15 and other prior year receivables collections related to Pediatrico and UDH, projected as permanent favorable variances. - b. (\$1.9M) in unfavorable third party receipts, primarily from third party medical and physician plans.
-YTD activity slowed due to changes in the ASES health plan, causing some insurers to stop making advances to ASEM due to insufficient data on covered lives.
-Per management, ASEM is assisting payers with data needs to address the issue and this is expected to reverse in Apr-19. - c. \$8.6M in favorable variances from payroll.
-This favorability is due to \$4.8M in prior year payroll liabilities that were forecast to be paid in Jan-19 but have been deferred into Apr-19.
-The remaining favorability stems from declining heads: - but have been deferred into Apr-19.
-The remaining favorability stems from declining headcounts YTD which is expected to be permanent. - d. \$2.3M in favorable variances from operating disbursements, which are projected to be timing related. - 2. (\$15.4M) cash burn for the balance of FY19: - a.
-Remaining year cash burn is primarily due to an operating deficit from intergovernmental institutions, whose payments are projected to be \$46.5M by year end, which is below prior year's already depressed level of \$53.5M.
+- 1. \$33.9M YTD actuals vs. Liquidity Plan: - a. \$15.4M in intergovernmental institution debt repayment, driven by collections on FY15 and other prior year receivables related to UDH and Pediatrico, projected to be permanent favorable variances. - \$5.2M temporary variance in intergovernmental institutional revenues primarily due to Q4-19 advances from UDH received in Apr-19. - c. \$2.4M in General Fund appropriations, which is timing related. - d. (\$1.6M) in unfavorable third party receipts, primarily from third party medical and physician plans.
+YTD activity slowed due to ASES health plan changes, causing some insurers to stop making advances to ASEM due to insufficient data on covered lives. - e. \$7.9M in favorable variances from payroll.
+This favorability is due to \$4.8M in prior year payroll liabilities that were forecast to be paid in Jan-19 but have b liabilities that were forecast to be paid in Jan-19 but have been deferred into Jun-19.
+The remaining favorability stems from declining headcounts YTD which is expected to be permanent.

+- f. \$4.4M in favorable variances from operating disbursements, the majority of which are projected to be permanent for FY19. - 2. (\$21.9M) cash burn for the balance of FY19: - a.
+Remaining year cash burn is primarily due to an operating deficit from intergovernmental institutions, whose payments are projected to be \$49.8M by year end, which is below prior year's already depressed level of \$53.5M.
 This deficit is largely addressed through contributions from the General Fund. - b.
-In addition, remaining prior year's payroll liability pay down of \$5.7M and projected PayGo payments of \$3.9M contribute to the decline.
+In addition, remaining prior year's payroll liability paydown of \$4.8M, as well as a transfer of \$6.7M to a restricted account for PayGo funds received in excess last year that will be applied to FY20 obligations, contribute to the decline.